Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ![image](https://github.com/user-attachments/assets/7f6a6387-b972-46e8-9573-eb2c7e153b89)

-Level Up XP
+IMAGE 5: Level Up XP

 [B]

 ![image](https://github.com/user-attachments/assets/98e5adf2-e47d-4ece-9773-1e962322b1fd)

-Stash Inventory
+IMAGE 6: Stash Inventory

 [C]

 ![image](https://github.com/user-attachments/assets/cb69b7fd-9180-4c0b-a48e-f85ad404dea4)

+IMAGE 7: Crossword

  Note: At the time of the project, custom avatars was not possible in moodle, so I provided a link to a website where they could create their avatar and download it for free.
 I created one myself.